15 Dec Why the Most Successful Businesses Share Data

 Around the offices at Fleet Response, you’ll hear a few trademark buzzwords and phrases – but this one is a favorite: “Don’t judge us when things are going well.
 Judge us on how we react when things aren’t going well.”
 A culture of transparency has helped the company navigate those times when things don’t go so well.

-Jodie Varner cites this as one of the reasons she has stayed with the company for 16 years.
-“I work with good people who want to do a great job,” she explains.
+“I work with good people who want to do a great job,” Fender explains.
 “When you develop transparency in client relationships, you can just call them and say, ‘We looked at the issue and we didn’t do this so well.’
 Being open about it gains us credibility.
 It doesn’t help if we pretend something didn’t happen or say why we didn’t do anything wrong.”

 “Instead, we’ve built a relationship with our clients where we can say we did something wrong and we’re going to make it right – and next time we’ll do it better and learn from it.
 We don’t cover up mistakes.
 We own it.
 That’s been a real value in our business and in our senior leadership.
 We trust each other, we trust our employees and we try to build that same trust with our clients.”